cschev/a-life-in-postcards/pages/tech.md

 #### Metadata Application Profile

-The Following PDF explains the metadata standards used to create this project.
+The following PDF explains the metadata standards used to create this project.

 #### Acknowledgements